Vancouver Parks & Gardens

 VanDusen Botanical Gardens

 VanDusen Botanical Garden is truly a lush oasis where every path leads to vibrant flowers, trees and plants amidst picturesque landscapes.
 The park offers an array of educational programs and workshops to highlight the beauty and importance of plant conservation.
-Every year seasonal events draw visitors and locals alike to gather for celebrations, such as the Festival of Lights when spectacular light displays decorate the entirety of the park.
+Every year, seasonal events draw visitors and locals alike to gather for celebrations, such as the Festival of Lights, when spectacular light displays illuminate the entire park.

 UBC Botanical Garden and Greenheart TreeWalk

-The oldest and one of the finest botanical gardens in Canada, the UBC Botanical Garden combines many gardens in one, each with a different theme and character.
-Spread over 44-hectares (109-acres), the gardens take you on journey through the botanical world.
+The oldest and one of the finest Vancouver parks and gardens, the UBC Botanical Garden, combines many gardens in one.
+Each garden is centred around a different theme and character, spread over 44 hectares (109 acres), taking you on a journey through the botanical world.
 The Garden is home to the Greenheart TreeWalk, a 310-metre (1,107-foot) path suspended from huge Douglas firs, Red cedars and Grand firs, many of which are over 100 years old.
-Walking between the platforms, visitors get a bird’s eye view of Vancouver’s coastal temperate rainforest.
+Walking between the platforms, visitors get a bird’s-eye view of Vancouver’s coastal temperate rainforest.

 Nitobe Memorial Garden

-The Nitobe Memorial Garden is named after Dr. Inazo Nitobe, a Japanese educator, scholar and international diplomat whose personal goal was "to become a bridge across the Pacific" bringing Japanese culture to the West and western culture to Japan through his writing, lectures, and political work.
-This garden is one of the most authentic Japanese gardens outside of Japan featuring several types of cherry trees making them the ideal place to visit during cherry blossom season.
+The Nitobe Memorial Garden is named after Dr. Inazo Nitobe, a Japanese educator, scholar and international diplomat whose personal goal was "to become a bridge across the Pacific," bringing Japanese culture to the West through his writing, lectures, and political work.
+This garden is one of the most authentic Japanese gardens outside of Japan, featuring several types of cherry trees, making it the ideal place to visit during cherry blossom season.

 Dr. Sun Yat-Sen Classical Chinese Garden